tranminhquan/synthetic_tabular_data/README.md

 3. Upgrade to the latest pip
 `pip install --upgrade pip`

-4. Install packages from `requirements.txt`
+4. Install packages from *requirements.txt*
 `pip install -r requirements.txt`

 ### Training and Generating

 1. Go to file `train.py` to change the config or run with the defaults by command `python train.py`
+The configurations in `train.py` are as follows:

     After the training completes, model weights and meta data will be stored in folder `results`

 2. To generate synthetic data after training, go to file `generate_data.py` to change the config or run with the defaults by command